imalikov/pine_script_docs/source/language/Script_structure.rst

 Code
 ----

-Lines in a script that are not comments or compiler directives are *statements*, which implement the script's algorithm.
+Lines in a script that are not comments or compiler annotations are *statements*, which implement the script's algorithm.
 A statement can be one of these:

 - :ref:`variable declaration <PageExpressionsDeclarationsStatements_VariableDeclaration>`